autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 print(train_data.head())
 ```

-Note that we loaded data from a CSV file stored in the cloud (AWS s3 bucket), but you can you specify a local file-path instead if you have already downloaded the CSV file to your own machine (eg. using `wget`).
+Note that we loaded data from a CSV file stored in the cloud (AWS s3 bucket), but you can you specify a local file-path instead if you have already downloaded the CSV file to your own machine (e.g., using `wget`).
 Each row in the table `train_data` corresponds to a single training example.
 In this particular dataset, each row corresponds to an individual person, and the columns contain various features reported during a census.

 Let's first try to use these features to predict whether the person's income exceeds 50K or not, which is recorded in the `class` column of this table.